CalianaFortin/CalianaFortin.github.io/essays/A-Different-Type-of-Art.md

 ## My Persepective of Web design

 Although I am only a beginner learning the basics of web design I can say that I have gained more apreciation of the visually stunning websites that I visit.
-It is honestly an art form to make a nice looking website with cool features.
-It takes a lot of effor to make something really beautiful to look at, so to me web design it definitely an art form that takes years to master.
+It takes a lot of effort to make something really beautiful to look at, so to me web design truly is an art form that takes time to master.